opdev/opcert/README.md

 # opcert - The Operator Enablement Test Suite for Certified Operators

-opcert is a tool to run image and bundle certification tests.
-This project has a companion container image that has opcert as an entry point that will be used to integrate with operator-sdk's scorecard subcommand in order to provide partners a way to test locally their operators.
+opcert is a tool to run operator image and bundle certification tests.
+This project has a companion container image that has the opcert binary in order to run tests from the container.
+That will be used to integrate with operator-sdk's scorecard subcommand in order to provide partners a way to test locally their operators without having to use yet another tool.

 This very first alpha 0.0.1 version has only one test that already complies with the operator-sdk scorecard standard.
 It can be tested as below: